 µgreen-db is a new resource gathering sequences associated with their taxonomy.
 We have paid special attention to taxonomy by providing two different sources from NCBI and AlgaeBase with a full lineage from the kingdom/phylum levels to the species level, allowing an efficient taxonomic assignment.
 One limitation of using the plastidial 23S rRNA gene in metabarcoding studies is that few sequences are available from public databases (e.g. GenBank, SILVA) (Yilmaz et al., 2011; Yoon et al., 2016).
-This is the reason why we retrieved our sequences with several strategies to get the most diverse database.
-In addition to retrieve the sequences from various databases, we implemented a strategy from recursive BLAST with phylogenetic tree construction to improve our spectrum of organisms.
-We were able to recover more than 1,500 sequences and to increase significantly the total number of sequences from our reference database.
+This explains why it was necessary to retrieve our sequences using several strategies to obtain the most diverse database possible.
+In addition, to retrieve the sequences from various databases we implemented a strategy of recursive BLAST with phylogenetic tree construction to improve our spectrum of organisms.
+Consequently, we were able to recover more than 1,500 sequences and to significantly increase the total number of sequences in our reference database.

 Regarding the taxonomic assignment of sequences from NCBI, we obtained contrasting results.
-If we have a good assignment at the genus level, we have only 86% of our sequences affiliated at the phylum level and only 42% at the class level.
+Although we obtained a good assignment at the genus level, we only affiliated 86% of our sequences at the phylum level and 42% at the class level.
 We also noticed that there could be diverging rankings between the NCBI database and AlgaeBase.
-For example for the cryptomonads group, which is placed at the class level for NCBI and at the the phylum one for AlgaeBase.
-The classification of this particular group remains widely debated and that is why we propose both affiliations, letting the user to decide.
+For example for the cryptomonads group, placed at the class level for NCBI and at the phylum level for AlgaeBase.
+The classification of this particular group remains widely debated and explains why we opted to propose both affiliations, allowing the user to decide.
 Indeed, the most recent consensus classification for the eukaryotes (Adl et al., 2012) does not use any ranks at all and the cryptomonads are thus listed just as 'Cryptophyceae' (not phylum Cryptophyceae or division Cryptophyceae or class Cryptophyceae).
 Another example is the Phaeophyceae group that is associated at the phylum level for NCBI and at the class level for AlgaeBase.
 As stated on their website, the NCBI taxonomy database is not an authoritative source for nomenclature or classification.
 For this reason, we recommend using the taxonomy from the AlgaeBase, because it provides manual curation, and offers a very complete bibliography for each taxon (Guiry 2018).

-Analysis of the environmental soil samples allowed validating the power of µgreen-db to characterize the taxonomic composition of indigenous phototrophic microbial communities.
-We were able to affiliate 98.5 of the sequences at the phylum and and 96% genus level, which highlights the good covering of the phototrophic diversity of the database.
-From a biological point of view, our results evidenced a strong impact of the photoperiod illumination on the composition and diversity of the phototrophic microbial community.
-Concomitantly to these strong changes, a very high increase of the soil chlorophyll-a concentrations was reported in the light treatment compared to soils incubated in the dark (data not shown), underlying the significant photosynthetic growth of microalgae biomass stimulated by the light.
+Analysis of the environmental soil samples allowed validation of the power of µgreen-db to characterise the taxonomic composition of indigenous phototrophic microbial communities.
+We were able to affiliate 98.5 of the sequences at the phylum level and 96% at the genus level, highlighting the good coverage of the phototrophic diversity in the database.
+From a biological point of view, our results provided evidence for a strong impact of photoperiod illumination on the composition and diversity of the phototrophic microbial community.
+Concomitantly to these strong changes, a very high increase of the soil chlorophyll-a concentrations was found in the light treatment compared to soils incubated in the dark (data not shown), underlying the significant photosynthetic growth of micro-phototroph biomass stimulated by the light.